llvm/llvm-project/amd/device-libs/doc/OCML.md

   * Generic optimizations (opt)
   * Code generation (llc)

 Here, “wrapper” bitcode denotes a thin library responsible for mapping mangled built-in function calls as produced by clang to the OCML API.
 An example in C might look like

     inline float sqrt(float x) { return __ocml_sqrt_f32(x); }

 The next section describes OCML customizations and how to make them.

-### Customization
+### Controls

-OCML supports a number of customizations that are controlled by linking in specifically named inline functions.
+OCML supports a number of controls that are provided by linking in specifically named inline functions.
 These functions are inlined at optimization time and result in specific paths taken with no control flow overhead.
 These functions all have the form (in C)

     __attribute__((always_inline, const)) int
     __oclc_customization(void)